Top 10 Athletes from South Carolina

 Honorable Mention to 2 Yankees who were born in Holly Hill, South Carolina.
 Willie Randolph moved with his family to Brooklyn as a small boy, so he doesn't remember the place.
 But Brett Gardner was not only born there, but grew up there.

 Honorable Mention to William Julius "Mookie" Wilson of Bamberg, South Carolina, and the 1986 Mets.

 Honorable Mention to Arnold Tucker of Calhoun Falls.
-He was Army's quarterback in their 1944 and '45 National Championship seasons, and in 1946 finished 5th in the balloting, behind Glenn Davis in 1st and Blanchard in 2nd.
+He was Army's quarterback in their 1944 and '45 National Championship seasons, and in 1946 finished 5th in the balloting for the Heisman Trophy, behind teammates Glenn Davis in 1st and Blanchard in 2nd.
 So, Honorable Mention to him.
 He never played pro ball, staying in the Army upon graduation from West Point, being transferred into the new U.S. Air Force in 1947, served in the Korean and Vietnam Wars, and rose to the rank of Lieutenant Colonel.

 Ironically, his best performances came in defeats.
 In 1960, he set a Series record that still stands with 12 RBIs, and became, to date, the only player from a losing team to be named Most Valuable Player of a World Series.
 In 1964, he became the 1st player (there are now others) to collect 13 hits in a single Series.
 But he's best known for catching a line drive from Willie McCovey for the last out to preserve a 1-0 Yankee win over the San Francisco Giants in Game 7 in 1962.